Biden in Europe for Russia energy talks

 Western leaders have grown increasingly concerned that Mr Putin will use chemical weapons or otherwise escalate tactics four weeks into an invasion where his troops have failed to capture a single major Ukrainian city.

-Leaving the White House on Wednesday, Mr Biden said Russia’s use of chemical weapons in Ukraine is a “real threat”.
+Leaving the White House on Wednesday, Mr Biden said Russia’s use of chemical weapons in Ukraine was a “real threat”.

-Mr Sullivan said Mr Biden will co-ordinate on the next phase of military assistance to Ukraine and will discuss with allies in Brussels “how to deal with the rhetoric and commentary on potential use of nuclear weapons” by Russia.
+Mr Sullivan said Mr Biden would co-ordinate on the next phase of military assistance to Ukraine and would discuss with allies in Brussels “how to deal with the rhetoric and commentary on potential use of nuclear weapons” by Russia.

 In recent days, Russia and Western governments have traded accusations over the possibility of a chemical weapons attack in Ukraine without producing evidence to back their concerns.

-Mr Biden has vowed not to engage in direct conflict with Russia but has pledged the United States will defend all NATO territory.
+Mr Biden has vowed not to engage in direct conflict with Russia but has pledged the US will defend all NATO territory.
 He has ordered more US troops to NATO’s eastern flank to reassure edgy allies.

 – AAP